TwilioDevEd/account-security-2fa-node/README.md

-# Two-Factor Authentication with Node.js and Authy
+# Deprecated: Two-Factor Authentication with Node.js and Authy

+* * *
+This repository has been deprecated.
+Please visit [this example](https://github.com/TwilioDevEd/account-security-quickstart-node) for the most up to date version!
+* * *

 Here you will learn how to create a login system for Express applications secured with 2FA using Authy.